Religious habit: Eastern Orthodoxy

 The Eastern Orthodox Church does not have distinct religious orders such as those in the Catholic Church.
 The habit (Σχήμα) is essentially the same throughout the world.
 The normal monastic color is black, symbolic of repentance and simplicity.
 The habits of monks and nuns are identical; additionally, nuns wear a scarf, called an apostolnik.
 The habit is bestowed in degrees, as the monk or nun advances in the spiritual life.
-There are three degrees: (1) the beginner, known as the Rassaphore ('robe bearer') (2) the intermediate, known as the Stavrophore ('cross bearer'), and (3) the Great Schema worn by Great Schema Monks or Nuns.
+There are four degrees: (1) the novice with the rank of obedience, (2) the beginner, known as the Rassaphore ('robe bearer'), (3) the intermediate, known as the Stavrophore ('cross bearer'), and (4) the Great Schema worn by Great Schema Monks or Nuns.
 Only the last, the Schemamonk or Schemanun, the monastic of the highest degree, wears the full habit.

 The habit is formally bestowed upon monks and nuns at the ceremony known as the tonsure (Greek κουρά).
 The parts of the Eastern Orthodox habit are: